 On top of this, there is the sharing, with the continual flow of hotel guests and restaurant diners, and also with his wife, Nini, a caterer.
 Nothing better than to pull a cork on a bottle or screw off a cap, pour two glasses, sit together, sip and unwind.

-We asked Goimane to share some thoughts on the business of wine with Cuisine Noir readers.
+I asked Goimane to share some thoughts on the business of wine with Cuisine Noir readers.

 Please comment on purchasing wine as an investment.